 The risk of low blood sugar was higher in children using Victoza.
 This risk was higher even for children who weren’t also taking other medications that may cause low blood sugar.

 Low blood sugar can be severe or even life threatening if not treated.
-So knowing the symptoms of this side effect may help you to treat it as soon as possible.
+So knowing about the symptoms of this side effect may help you seek treatment for it as soon as possible.
 Symptoms of low blood sugar include: